Turn to us! We can help!

 Participants create mandalas to represent each developmental stage within the 'Great Round", read the MARI® manual, conduct 8 practice sessions with subjects, and participate in supervision to review cases.
 Please Note: Participants are not permitted to use clients as subjects.

 Patricia's career as a clinical mental health professional began in May of 1999 when she graduated from Duquesne University, Pittsburgh PA, with a Bachelor of Science in music therapy.
 She completed her clinical training with Deforia Lane, Ph.D. at the University Hospitals of Cleveland in January 2001.
 She earned my Master’s in Music Therapy (MMT) from Temple University in May of 2010.
 Patricia is a board-certified music therapist, licensed professional counselor as well as a certified MARI® practitioner and teacher.
-Her areas of expertise includes some of the following: trauma informed care, music therapy, pain management, guided imagery, mindfulness-based play-family therapy, sand play, focusing, mandala assessment research instrument, cognitive behavior therapy, functional behavioral analysis, emotional freedom technique, and eye movement and desensitization and reprocessing.
+Her areas of expertise includes some of the following: trauma informed care, music therapy, pain management, guided imagery, mindfulness-based play-family therapy, sand play, focusing, mandala assessment research instrument, cognitive behavior therapy, functional behavioral analysis, CPI behavior management and de‑escalation, emotional freedom technique, and eye movement and desensitization and reprocessing.
 Patricia provides clinical supervision for established mental health professionals and therapists pursuing state licensure.